 With busy lives it’s easy to skip breakfast and replace what should be a filling meal with a few cups of coffee.
 The problem is hunger is guaranteed to takeover at some point – namely at ‘elevenses’ – and leave you open to bad choices because of a lack of preparation, like sugary pastries or shop-bought muffins.
 It’s not so much ‘skipping breakfast’ that’s the problem here, but the temptation you leave yourself open to in the few hours that follow.

 But what should you actually eat as part of that healthy breakfast?
 Ideally your breakfast should contain a mixture of lean protein, healthy fats and fibre rich carbohydrates but coming up with recipe ideas can be tricky when you’re in a rush to get the gym.
-We’ve put together the top ten quick and easy breakfast recipes to give you some inspiration.
+We’ve put together our top ten quick and easy breakfasts to give you some inspiration.

 1. Scrambled eggs on wholemeal toast